lukashinsch/thebrickdownloader/README.md

 ### Syntax

-`java -jar TheBrickDocuemntDownloader.jar --username=... --password=... --folder=...`
+`java -jar TheBrickDocumentDownloader.jar --username=... --password=... --folder=...`

 username/password: the username and password used to log into serviceportal.wentzel-dr.de